YuzukiTsuru/World.JS/docs/README.md

 ## About World.JS

-World.JS is A JavaScript Wrapper for World Vocoder Powered by Emscripten.
+World.JS is A JavaScript Wrapper for World Vocoder Powered by emscripten.
 You can use World Vocoder in your Browser, Node, Electron app and many more like normal JavaScript.

 ##  About Emscripten